Epitome87/Understanding-TypeScript-Journey/README.md

 - Any kind of value.
 No specific type assignment
 - Really flexible
 - Avoid when possible!
 It takes away all advantages TypeScript gives you.
 You're basically just treating a variable as if it were plain JavaScript
-- Instead, either explicitely set it to a type or let TS use its powerful inference
+- Instead, either explicitly set it to a type or let TS use its powerful inference
 - Can use as a fallback when you have data that you _really_ can't know what type it may be (but provide some runtime type checking)

 ### Union Types